akajuvonen/akajuvonen.github.io/_drafts/outlier-vs-anomaly.md

 Simply, we are trying to find something abnormal.
 But what is abnormal?
 How do we define it?
 Could abnormality mean different things in different situations?
 Personally, I like to differentiate outliers from anomalies.
-They are both similar in the sense that we often want to find the, either to remove them from the data or to focus our attention to them specifically.
+They are both similar in the sense that we often want to find them, either to remove them from the data or to focus our attention to them specifically.
 I will explain why I think the difference matters, and how to detect them using different methodologies.